paul-adam/TS-UNB-Lib-STM32/README.md

 The transmiter module "RFM69W" is directly connected to the antenna.

-A nice diagram is shown in chapter "1.1.2 Hardware setup" of the document "https://github.com/mioty-iot/TS-UNB-Lib-Pico/blob/main/documentation/RP_Pico_mioty_Manual.pdf" (off course the Pico board must be replaced by STM32 board).
+A nice diagram is shown in chapter "1.1.2 Hardware setup" of the document "https://github.com/mioty-iot/TS-UNB-Lib-Pico/blob/main/documentation/RP_Pico_mioty_Manual.pdf" (of course the Pico board must be replaced by STM32 board).

-The image shows a white STM32WB55_NUCLEO board, a blue [arduino-microe adapter board](https://www.mikroe.com/arduino-uno-click-shield) (which is only needed to redirect the arduino connector of the nucleo board to the [mikrobus](https://download.mikroe.com/documents/standards/mikrobus/mikrobus-standard-specification-v200.pdf) connector used by the green shield with the RFM69W module.
+The image below shows
+* a white STM32WB55_NUCLEO board,
+* a blue [arduino-microe adapter board](https://www.mikroe.com/arduino-uno-click-shield), which is only needed to redirect the arduino connector of the nucleo board to the [mikrobus](https://download.mikroe.com/documents/standards/mikrobus/mikrobus-standard-specification-v200.pdf) connector.
+The soldered blue and gray cables are needed only for I2C connectivity (not used in this use case).
+* the green shield with the RFM69W module and an antenna connector.

 <img src="https://github.com/paul-adam/TS-UNB-Lib-STM32/blob/main/image/Mioty_HW.jpg" width="400">